opennext-io/onpc-provisioning/README.md

 If you want to see progress on this task, log into the osa-master node (which IP you will find in ~vagrant/osa-inventory) and, as root, do a tail -f /var/log/osa_run_playbooks*.logs.

-If you want to also run the tempest tests at the very end of the deployment, you can add the following option:
+If you do NOT want to run the tempest tests at the very end of the deployment, you can add the following option:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-ansible-playbook -i ~vagrant/osa-inventory /opt/onpc-provisioning/ansible/playbooks/osa-master-opennext-deploy.yml -e run_tempest_tests=yes
+ansible-playbook -i ~vagrant/osa-inventory /opt/onpc-provisioning/ansible/playbooks/osa-master-opennext-deploy.yml -e run_tempest_tests=no
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 IMPORTANT NOTE: if you have specified a value for openstack_release on the command line and not in the Ansible inventory file at step 2 above,